 Hands-on training is provided.
 The interns benefit from working side by side with experienced professional staff on motivational interviewing, bond paperwork, court interaction, working with parents, counseling staff and court staff.
 Daily interaction with youth is essential and invaluable experience for those interested in juvenile criminal justice and youth development.

 |Duties and Responsibilities:||

 Volunteers assist staff in daily operations including conducting intake assessments, pre-trial release planning, supervision of youth in daily tasks & activities and escorting youth to court.
 Other duties include accurate maintenance of record keeping systems and liaison with outside agencies on behalf of detained youth.

 |Qualifications and Requirements:||

-AVAILABILITY ON FRIDAY EVENINGS and WEEKENDS REQUIRED for the current openings.
+AVAILABILITY ON FRIDAY EVENINGS and morning, afternoon and evening WEEKENDS REQUIRED for the current openings.

-Maturity, honesty, ability to take direction and follow protocols, set appropriate boundaries and strong communication skills are essential.
+Maturity, honesty, ability to take direction and follow protocols, ability to set appropriate boundaries and strong communication skills are essential.